Restaurants and Red Sox: Dining after the Spring Training Game

 In 2010 the Boston Red Sox moved their Spring Training home from the quant, old City of Palms Park in the well populated downtown Fort Myers, to JetBlue Park.
-The new facility has much more space and better dining options on site, but is quite a bit further from local restaurants and shopping.
+The new facility has more space and better dining options on site, but its also a lot farther from local restaurants and shopping.

 Even so, there are still a number of excellent choices within a five to fifteen minute drive from the so-called Fenway South, which is situated just east of the busy Interstate 75.

-About four miles from the park, and just west of I-75, there is a cluster of restaurants ranging from Italian and BBQ to Asian cuisine.
-And if you want a little downhome cookin’ like grits, frog legs and meatloaf, try the comfort cooking at Fancy’s Southern Cafe.
+About four miles from the park, and just west of I-75, there is a cluster of restaurants ranging from Italian to Asian.
+And if you want a little downhome cookin’ like grits, frog legs and meatloaf, try the comfort cuisine at Fancy’s Southern Cafe.

 A hotspot for both entertainment and dining, about eight miles south of JetBlue Park, is Gulf Coast Town Center.
 Here baseball fans will find a number of sports bars along with Salado Pedro’s, serving authentic Mexican cuisine with a huge tequila bar and the chic Blu Sushi where you may spot some of your favorite players in their down time.